siamaksade/openshift-jenkins-demo/README.md

 ## Demo Guide

+* Take note of these credentials and then follow the demo guide below:

+  * Gogs: `gogs/gogs`
+  * Nexus: `admin/admin123`
+  * SonarQube: `admin/admin`

-1. A Jenkins pipeline is pre-configured which clones Tasks application source code from Gogs (running on OpenShift), builds, deploys and promotes the result through the deployment pipeline.
+* A Jenkins pipeline is pre-configured which clones Tasks application source code from Gogs (running on OpenShift), builds, deploys and promotes the result through the deployment pipeline.
 In the CI/CD project, click on _Builds_ and then _Pipelines_ to see the list of defined pipelines.

     Click on _tasks-pipeline_ and _Configuration_ and explore the pipeline definition.

     You can also explore the pipeline job in Jenkins by clicking on the Jenkins route url, logging in with the OpenShift credentials and clicking on _tasks-pipeline_ and _Configure_.

-2. Run an instance of the pipeline by starting the _tasks-pipeline_ in OpenShift or Jenkins.
+* Run an instance of the pipeline by starting the _tasks-pipeline_ in OpenShift or Jenkins.

-3. During pipeline execution, verify a new Jenkins slave pod is created within _CI/CD_ project to execute the pipeline.
+* During pipeline execution, verify a new Jenkins slave pod is created within _CI/CD_ project to execute the pipeline.

-4. Pipelines pauses at _Deploy STAGE_ for approval in order to promote the build to the STAGE environment.
+* Pipelines pauses at _Deploy STAGE_ for approval in order to promote the build to the STAGE environment.
 Click on this step on the pipeline and then _Promote_.

-5. After pipeline completion, demonstrate the following:
+* After pipeline completion, demonstrate the following:
   * Explore the _snapshots_ repository in Nexus and verify _openshift-tasks_ is pushed to the repository
   * Explore SonarQube and show the metrics, stats, code coverage, etc
   * Explore _Tasks - Dev_ project in OpenShift console and verify the application is deployed in the DEV environment